-For Climate’s Sake! sets itself the goal of conveying the knowledge revealed by current climate research in a manner that is both concise and appealing.
-It differs from other books on climate change principally in the way it is conceived as a visual reader that deliberately uses the effectiveness and power of the image to present the theme in a graphic way.
+For Climate's Sake! sets itself the goal of conveying the knowledge revealed by current climate research in a manner that is both concise and appealing.
+It differs from other books on climate change principally in the way it is conceived as a visual reader that deliberatly uses the effectiveness and power of the image to present the theme in a graphic way.
 Extensive series of images with large photographs and informative diagrams accompany well-researched essays on and around the themes of climate history, research and policy and thus offer an in-depth examination.

-The book provides insights into the history of the earth’s climate and reveals the factors that are responsible for climate change.
+The book provides insights into the history of the earth's climate and reveals the factors that are responsible for climate change.
 It poses questions and provides answers: why is the earth becoming warmer?
 What are the consequences we must reckon with?
-What can we do against this?
+What can we do against it?
 Who determines the future?
-As both a volume of illustrations and a reader For Climate’s Sake!
-Is directed at all those who want to equip themselves with knowledge and understanding to confront what is probably our planet’s most pressing problem.
+As both a volume of illustrations and a reader For Climate's Sake! is directed at all those who want to equip themselves with knowledge and understanding to confront what is probably our planet's most pressing problem.